numerica-ideas/community/terraform/terraform-module/README.md

 #### Resources

-In `main.tf`, we create the EC2 instance and associate it with the Security Group:
+In `main.tf`, we create the EC2 instance :

 ```hcl
 resource "aws_instance" "instance" {